microsoft/CameraTraps/api/batch_processing/data_preparation/manage_api_submission.md

 ## Setting up your environment (one time only)

+* Unless otherwise stated, you will want to work on a VM in South Central US.
+You will not be moving substantial volumes of images, so it's OK to work outside of Azure, but a few steps will be slightly faster with low-latency access.
+These instructions will also assume you have a graphical/interactive IDE (Spyder, PyCharm, or VS Code) and that you can run a browser on the same machine where you're running Python.

 * Probably install <a href="https://www.postman.com/">Postman</a> for job submission

 * If you're working on Windows, probably install <a href="https://www.irfanview.com/">IrfanView</a> for repeat detection elimination (the semi-automated step that will require you to look at lots of images).